Khan/genqlient/docs/FAQ.md

 // (others similarly)
 ```

 But maybe you wanted to be able to pass all those users to a shared function (defined in your code), say `FormatUser(user ???) string`.
-That's no good; you need to put three different types as the `???`.  genqlient has two ways to deal with this.
+That's no good; you need to put three different types as the `???`.  genqlient has several ways to deal with this.

-One option -- the GraphQL Way, perhaps -- is to use fragments.
+**Fragments:** One option -- the GraphQL Way, perhaps -- is to use fragments.
 You'd write your query like:

 ```graphql
 fragment MonopolyUser on User {